 Jenny Fine (b.
-1981, Enterprise, AL) is a visual artist and professor currently living and working in Alabama.
-Rooted in the photographic form, Fine’s practice employs time as material in an exploration of both personal and cultural memory, identity, and our shifting relationship to the photograph in our digital, image-saturated age.
+1981, Enterprise, AL) is a visual artist living and working in Alabama.
+Based in the photographic form, Fine’s practice employs time as the primary material in her exploration of personal and cultural memory, identity, and our ever-shifting relationship to the photograph.

 Fine received a BFA from the University of Alabama in 2006 and an MFA from The Ohio State University in 2010.
 Fine was awarded a National Windgate Fellowship from the Center for Craft, Creativity, and Design (2006); a Fergus Memorial Scholarship from The Ohio State University (2009); Greater Columbus Arts Council, Columbus, Ohio - artist exchange, Dresden, Germany (2012); an Individual Artist Fellowship from Alabama State Council on the Arts, Montgomery, Ala.
 (2017); and Southern Prize Alabama State Fellow from SouthArts, Atlanta, Ga.
 (2022).